cloudmesh-community/hid-sp18-704/project-report/report.md

 the velocity of the information itself, which covers everything from real time, to batch processes the data being collected very quickly.
 Then to top it all off the variety of healthcare data is quite extreme as well.
-This means electronic medical records, pharmaceutical studies, xrays, MRI’s, and an assortment of other types of data to work with.
+This means electronic medical records, pharmaceutical studies, x-rays, MRI’s, and an assortment of other types of data to work with.

 With this Big data in the medical field, it is possible that there are a multitude of medical discoveries waiting to be discovered.
 At the very least there are some answers on how to improve